Antarikchya-Prathisthan-Nepal/E-Cube/en/getting_started/satellitehistory.md

 ## Types of Satellites

-Based on size, satellites can be broadly classified into three types.
+Based on its size, satellites can be broadly classified into three types.

 ### 1. Small Satellites (SmallSats)